 Researchers working in Leibniz Institutes collaborate with academic partners worldwide; the institutes themselves are globally active.
 The Leibniz Institutes, Leibniz Research Alliances and Leibniz ScienceCampi independently select their international collaboration partners.
 The Leibniz Association is also actively engaged in attracting the best researchers around the world to work in and with Leibniz Institutes.
-The proportion of international academic staff was just under 20 percent in 2015; the proportion of international doctoral students was 24 percent, and post-doctoral researchers nearly 30 percent.
+The proportion of international academic staff was 22 percent in 2017; the proportion of international doctoral students was 27 percent, and post-doctoral researchers 31 percent.

 Both the Leibniz Research Alliances and the Leibniz ScienceCampi offer excellent opportunities for international networking activities.